EnglishB. MalaysiaDeutsch日本語简体中文한국어

 Malaysia has already signed and implemented various free trade agreements (FTA), which include bilateral FTAs with Japan, Pakistan, India, New Zealand, Chile, Australia and Turkey.
 On the ASEAN level, Malaysia has regional FTAs through the ASEAN Free Trade Agreement (AFTA) with China, Korea, Japan, Australia, New Zealand and India.

-Lower trade barriers translate to lower costs of doing business.
-This grants companies operating in Malaysia preferential access to capture growth opportunities and immediate markets in one of the world’s largest trading blocs.
+Reduced trade barriers drive down business costs, granting companies preferential access to seize growth opportunities in one of the world’s largest trading blocs.

 Malaysia's Global Standing